amitverma2699/Mobile-Sales-Data-Dashboard/README.md

 ## 🖥️ Tools Used
 - Power BI
 - Excel / CSV for data preprocessing

+## 💡 How to View
+- Download the `.pbix` file from this repo
+- Open in Power BI Desktop
+- Interact with filters for custom views

 ## 🧑‍💻 Author
 Amit Verma – Aspiring Data Scientist | [LinkedIn Profile](https://www.linkedin.com/in/amit-verma-57a7a71b7/)